Confined and deconfined chaos in classical spin systems: Introduction

 Based on empirical studies of a model system, we describe a different scenario in which chaos and thermalization occur asymptotically on the same timescale.
 We dub this scenario \emph{deconfined chaos}, as trajectories separate in phase space with no reference to angle-like or action-like directions (see \figref{fig:time_scales}{b}).

 While the general conditions for deconfined chaos are not known to us, the essential ingredients in our example are superintegrability and the inhomogeneity of phase space.
-Superintegrability~\cite{Mishchenko1978superintegrable,Bolsinov2003noncommutative,miller_classical_2013} restricts the motion of the unperturbed trajectory to a compact manifold with dimension less than $L$.
-A maximally superintegrable system exhibits $2L-1$ independent conservation laws restricting trajectories to closed loops.
-The increased number results in degenerate tori (like orbits in the Kepler problem), and upon a generic weak perturbation, the orbits tend to drift in time.
-In most of the phase space, this drift is slow, and the shapes of tori are approximately preserved.
-However, in a small fraction of phase space where the natural timescales of the integrable dynamics are long (gray in \figref{fig:time_scales}{b(iii)}), these tori are completely destroyed.
-When a drifting trajectory visits this thin chaotic manifold, its dynamics is very sensitive and unpredictable in both the angle-like and action-like directions of phase space, so that all few-body observables thermalize after a few such excursions into the chaotic manifold.
+Superintegrability~\cite{Mishchenko1978superintegrable,Bolsinov2003noncommutative,miller_classical_2013} restricts the motion of the unperturbed trajectory to invariant tori with dimension less than $L$.
+A maximally superintegrable system exhibits $2L-1$ independent conservation laws, restricting trajectories to closed loops.
+Upon perturbation, trajectories tend to remain close to the tori on short time scales, but slowly drift between distinct tori on longer time scales, leading to a helical motion as illustrated in \figref{fig:time_scales}{b(iii)}.
+For weak perturbations, the motion within a torus is typically much faster than the drift, and the helical dynamics can be viewed as a slow drift of the unperturbed torus through phase space.
+However, in a small fraction of phase space where the natural timescales of the integrable dynamics are long (gray in \figref{fig:time_scales}{b(iii)}), these tori are completely destroyed by the perturbation.
+When a drifting trajectory visits this thin chaotic manifold, its dynamics is very sensitive in both the angle-like and action-like directions of phase space, so that all few-body observables thermalize after a few such excursions into the chaotic manifold.

 We present two case studies, one each for the scenarios of confined and deconfined chaos.
 In each system, we (i) numerically compute autocorrelators of physical observables in a microcanonical ensemble to access timescales related to thermalization (\(\Tmelt\) and \(\Tth\) in \autoref{fig:time_scales}), and (ii) characterize the sensitivity of a phase-space trajectory to a perturbation through the maximal Lyapunov exponent~\cite{Ott_2002,strogatz2018nonlinear} (this determines the timescale $\Tlya$ in \autoref{fig:time_scales}).
 We empirically characterize the dependence of these different timescales on the strength of the integrability-breaking perturbation $\vert\delta\vert$ (\figref{fig:real_time_scales}{}), and thus establish confined or deconfined chaos.
-We also present several perturbative arguments to explain the dependence of the various timescales on $\vert\delta\vert$, and build a physical picture of the dynamics.
+We also present perturbative arguments to explain the dependence of the various timescales on $\vert\delta\vert$, and build a physical picture of the dynamics.

 The case study for confined chaos is the Ishimori chain (\autoref{sec:ishimori}).
 The Ishimori chain is a classical spin chain with nearest neighbour interactions that supports infinitely long-lived quasi-particles~\cite{ishimori_an_1982,Theodorakopoulos_nontopological_1995,McRoberts_long_2022}.
 We find that $\Tlya\propto\vert\delta\vert^{-\beta}$ with $\beta \approx 0.65$, is asymptotically shorter than the timescales associated with thermalization, $\Tmelt,\Tth\propto \delta^{-2}$ (\figref{fig:real_time_scales}{a}).
 For the studied system sizes, $\Tmelt$ and $\Tth$ also show weak dependence on $L$.
 However, at much larger sizes, $\Tth$ starts to increase with $L$, as expected from energy diffusion setting the thermalization time, $\Tth\sim L^2/D$ for $D$ being the diffusion constant.
 The melting time remains approximately system size-independent.